 Notes

-Ghee can be completely skipped if making for the toddlers or for the aged-people.
+- Ghee can be completely skipped if made for toddlers or for the elderly people.

 Nutrition